masauve/rhsso-operator/README.md

 # rhsso-operator

-This repository define how to use the RH-SSO operator and create a basic instance.
+This repository define how to use the RH-SSO operator with custom environment variables.

 Currently, one overlay is defined.
 That overlay allow to specify a custom image location for the RHSSO deployment